Grow a living barrier for your home with these Plants You Can Grow Instead of a Fence for Privacy and Lush Green Look!

 Botanical Name: Ilex

-The red berries in the fall and winter, with white flowers during spring enhances the beauty of the fencing!
+The red berries in the fall and winter, with white flowers during spring, enhances the beauty of this living fence!

 Botanical Name: Juniperus

-This hardy evergreen comes in a range of shapes and sizes and can achieve an impressive height of 25-40 feet!
-It features needle-like leaves and green flowers that turn into purple, berry-like cones.
+This hardy evergreen comes in a range of shapes and sizes and can achieve an impressive stature of 25-40 feet!
+It features needle-like leaves and green bracts that turn into purple, berry-like cones.

 Botanical Name: Ligustrum

 Privet is a semi-evergreen, fast-growing shrub that grows 2-3 feet each year.
 If you are growing it as a hedge, then it needs regular pruning.
 The tree also produces a thick cover of sweet-scented flowers every spring!

 Evergreen boxwood can grow up to 18-20 feet in height.
 You can give it some interesting shape with pruning, but it also looks adorable even without strict maintenance.
 Apart from the deep green shade, it is also available in variegated white and gold varieties.

 This impressive and fast-growing shrub can grow up to 8-12 feet tall with 7-10 feet width.
 It loses leaves in the fall and shows off a joyful thicket of bright red branches in cold weather.
 It can withstand extreme temperatures and soggy soils.